-Sturgeon and Paddlefish – U.S. Mississippi River
+Sturgeon and Paddlefish – U.S., Columbia River, Mississippi River Basin, Alabama River, Drift Gillnets

 Wild Sturgeon and Paddlefish in the U.S. have suffered from overfishing and habitat degradation.
 These species are long-lived, do not reproduce until late in life, and only reproduce periodically, so recovery of these species will be slow.
 These species are highly valued for their eggs or caviar.